 Step 1 - Get Into the Right Mindset

-There's only two things you need to make this work: patience and consistency.
-Along with some self love to top it off.
+There are only two things you need to make this work: patience and consistency.
+Along with some self-love to top it off.

 This is the hardest part.
 So many of us want to lose weight quickly and jump right to the end result.
 But the truth is, it's the lessons learned along the way that become the building blocks for the new you.